Chidiebere00/boilerplate/README.md

 Managing dependencies of the projectScripts ; Scripts, that helps in generating builds, running tests and other stuff in regards to the project.

+**README.MD:** A README file contains information about other files in a directory or archive of computer software.
+A form of documentation, it is usually a simple plain text file.